Virginia Tech® home

 Special Thanks to:

-Brunswick County Local Emergency Planning Committee Brochure Team
+Brunswick County Local Emergency Planning Committee Brochure Team.

-New Hampshire Department of Safety, Homeland Security & Emergency Management
+New Hampshire Department of Safety, Homeland Security & Emergency Management.

-Greensville County, A Citizens Guide to Disasters
+Greensville County, A Citizen's Guide to Disasters.

-VA Department of Emergency Management
+Virginia Department of Emergency Management.

 Virginia Cooperative Extension materials are available for public use, reprint, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.

 Virginia Cooperative Extension is a partnership of Virginia Tech, Virginia State University, the U.S. Department of Agriculture, and local governments.
-Its programs and employment are open to all, regardless of age, color, disability, sex (including pregnancy), gender, gender identity, gender expression, national origin, political affiliation, race, religion, sexual orientation, genetic information, military status, or any other basis protected by law
+Its programs and employment are open to all, regardless of age, color, disability, sex (including pregnancy), gender, gender identity, gender expression, genetic information, ethnicity or national origin, political affiliation, race, religion, sexual orientation, or military status, or any other basis protected by law.

 Publication Date